• Skip to primary navigation

 Caldo de Albóndigas (Mexican Meatball Soup)

 This Mexican Meatball Soup is one of my favorite soups.
-I learned to make this soup from my mom and she learned to make it from her mom.
+I learned to make it from my mom, and she learned from hers.

-This is one of the first things my mom learned to make as a newlywed.
-At first, she couldn't get it quite right until my grandmother helped her make it step by step.
-That's because, like I'm sure is true for some of your mothers or grandmothers, the measurements consisted of "a little of this," "a dash of that," and "about this much."
+In fact, this was one of the first dishes my mom learned to make as a newlywed.
+At first, she couldn't quite get it right until my grandmother stood beside her and walked her through it step by step.
+Like so many traditional Mexican recipes, the measurements were never written down, just "a little of this," "a dash of that," and "about this much."

 What is Mexican Meatball Soup?